//this Job sends an event that triggers the second job

 function.
 This is optional but can be useful if you want to pass through

-some additional context to the Job.
+some additional context to the Job.id

 property uniquely identify this particular event.
 If unset it